-I've been working as a counsellor for 15 years and as a qualified supervisor for 8 years.
+I've been working as a counsellor for over 17 years and as a qualified supervisor for 8 years.
 Over this time I have worked in schools (primary and secondary), Hospices, Refuges, YMCA's, Charities, Mediation Services and Private Practice.

 My youngest client was 6 years old and my oldest 70.

 Having trained as a Humanistic Integrative counsellor I focus on working with my clients, emotional, mental and physical health.
 When possible, when clients are open to it, I like to work creatively, often using sand-tray, drawing, role play and more, I find this is often a wonderful eye opener for clients and can help move the work along, enabling us to find the unspoken and speak it, helping clients to not feel stuck.